diddyjax19/NestIT-Phonestore/README.md

 * [Fontawesome](https://fontawesome.com/) - is Used to implement effective icons.
 * Google Chrome Dev Tools -  Used during the development to debug and test responsiveness.
 * [Ax Dev Tools](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd) - Find and fix more accessibility issues during website development with axe DevTools.

+# Modules Used
+- asgiref==3.3.4
+- bcrypt==4.0.1
+- certifi==2023.7.22
+- cffi==1.15.1
+- charset-normalizer==3.2.0
+- cloudinary==1.34.0
+- cryptography==41.0.1
+- dj-database-url==0.5.0
+- dj3-cloudinary-storage==0.0.6
+- Django==3.2.3
+- django-environ==0.10.0
+- django-heroku==0.3.1
+- gunicorn==21.2.0
+- idna==3.4
+- mysqlclient==2.1.1
+- packaging==23.1
+- paramiko==3.2.0
+- Pillow==9.5.0
+- psycopg2==2.9.7
+- psycopg2-binary==2.9.7
+- pycparser==2.21
+- PyNaCl==1.5.0
+- python-dotenv==1.0.0
+- pytz==2021.1
+- requests==2.31.0
+- six==1.16.0
+- sqlparse==0.4.1
+- typing_extensions==4.7.1
+- urllib3==1.26.15
+- whitenoise==6.5.0

+# Brief Writeup on few of the libaries Used
+***
+  * Django -crispy-forms - Used to render forms throughout the project.
+  * Django - allauth - Allows authentication, registration and account management in Django.
+  * django-environ - is the Python package that allows you to use Twelve-factor methodology to configure your Django application with environment variables.
+  * mySqlclient - Python interface to MySQL.
+  * sqlparse - sqlparse is a non-validating SQL parser for Python.
+It provides support for parsing, splitting and formatting SQL statements.
+  * pytz - This library allows accurate and cross platform timezone calculations using Python 2.4 or higher.
+  * PyNaCl -PyNaCl is a Python binding to libsodium, which is a fork of the Networking and Cryptography library.
+  * pycparser- pycparser is a complete parser of the C language, written in pure Python using the PLY parsing library.
+It parses C code into an AST and can serve as a front-end for C compilers or analysis tools.
+  * Pillow -The Python Imaging Library adds image processing capabilities to your Python interpreter.
+  * Paramiko -Paramiko is a pure-Python 1 (3.6+) implementation of the SSHv2 protocol 2, providing both client and server functionality.
+It provides the foundation for the high-level SSH library Fabric, which is what we recommend you use for common client use-cases such as running remote shell commands or transferring files.
+  * bcrypt - Acceptable password hashing for your software and your servers
+  * Asgiref - ASGI is a standard for Python asynchronous web apps and servers to communicate with each other, and positioned as an asynchronous successor to WSGI.
+  * Cryptography - A set of primitives for easily encrypting data in Django, wrapping the Python Cryptography library
+  * cffi - C Foreign Function Interface for Python.
+Interact with almost any C code from Python, based on C-like declarations that you can often copy-paste from header files or documentation.

 # Security Features